Economic Impact Payment CardsPosted on May 27, 2020 in Main

 Prior messaging from the IRS indicated that they would not call, text, email, or use social media to request personal information, however, in this instance card recipients will need to provide their Social Security number to activate the card.
 The government assures the public that this prepaid debit card is not a scam.

-The Consumer Financial Protection Bureau (CFPB) states that it should look like this:
+The IRS and Consumer Financial Protection Bureau states that it should look like this:

 Be sure to check the back for the issuing bank’s name, MetaBank, N.A.